jdereg/java-util/README.md

 * **UrlInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.19.3
+ * Bug fix: `CaseInsensitiveMap.entrySet()` - calling `entry.setValue(k, v)` while iterating the entry set, was not updating the underlying value.
+This has been fixed and test case added.
+* 1.19.2
+ * The order in which system properties are read versus environment variables via the `SystemUtilities.getExternalVariable()` method has changed.
+System properties are checked first, then environment variables.
 * 1.19.1
  * Fixed issue in `DeepEquals.deepEquals()` where a Container type (`Map` or `Collection`) was being compared to a non-container - the result of this comparison was inconsistent.
 It is always false if a Container is compared to a non-container type (anywhere within the object graph), regardless of the comparison order A, B versus comparing B, A.
 * 1.19.0